ptagseth/kanoa-software/docs/products/quality/configuration/check-sheets.md

 Possible calculation formulas are Average, Sum, Range, Min, Max, Std Dev.

-Double-click on the check items in the table to add them to list that be will be passed to the calculator.
+Double-click on the check items in the table to add them to list that will be passed to the calculator.

 Select the Product Attribute whose specification will be used to determine pass/fail status.